alexajuno/notes/doc/secretary.md

 - [ ] Relationships Management
 - [ ] Communication Skills
 - [ ] Invite friends to personal projects
+  - One thing to do is present the project in an engaging way to make people want to join.
 - [ ] PMBOK Guide
 - [ ] Leadership
 - [ ] System Design